 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.
 Matt.
 28:19-20, NIV

-Download the “Short-term Missions Application” from the Church Forms page if you are going on a short-term (less than 2 years) missions trip and are looking for financial support.
+Download the “Short-term Missions Application” if you are going on a short-term (less than 2 years) missions trip and are looking for financial support.
 If you are going to serve long-term (over 2 years) and are looking for financial support download the “Long-term Missions Application“.

 Please Note: Only fill out an application if you have already made contact with an E-Free Missions representative who has invited you to do so.
 We don’t want to waste your time.
 Thank you for understanding that all resources are finite and must be prioritized.

 If you have a heart for missions and would like to check out the Missions Committee, call Kate Holiday at 406-586-6918.

 How To Be A Part of Missions Without Leaving Bozeman

 Missions is not just about the missionary halfway across the globe in a remote location surrounded by bugs and humidity.
 It is about understanding God’s love for the world, His unwillingness that “any should perish.”
 It is about supporting those whom God has sent to minister directly with the lost.
 It is about reaching out to the lost whom God has placed around you.
 Here are some practical ways to participate in missions right here in Bozeman.